Scuba Diving Gran Canaria: boat dives on the southwest coast

 With a bit of luck, you can also see bigger marine life whilst scuba diving on Gran Canaria

-There is also a chance to spot bigger fish when you’re scuba diving in the soutwest coast of Gran Canaria.
+There is also a chance to spot bigger fish when you’re scuba diving on the southwest coast of Gran Canaria.
 Although you need to be lucky, it is not impossible to see a shark or a turtle on this side of the island.
-Last year, they even saw a Mola mola (Ocean Sunfish) and a hammerhead shark during scuba diving by boat in the southwest coast of Gran Canaria.
+Last year, they even saw a Mola mola (Ocean Sunfish) and a hammerhead shark during scuba diving by boat on the southwest coast of Gran Canaria.

 Angel sharks on Gran Canaria

-You can also see angel sharks, you probably find them laying in the sand during scuba diving in Gran Canaria.
-The best time to see angel sharks is during the European winter months, from November till May.
+You can also see angel sharks, you probably find them lying in the sand during scuba diving in Gran Canaria.
+The best time to see angel sharks is during the European winter months, from November to May.

 Powered by GetYourGuide